ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 ## Instructions

-### Planification
+### Network

-As stated in the Requirements, an NSX Edge Services Gateway is used in our study case for Firewall and DHCP purposes.<br>
+As stated in the Requirements (with links to full docs), an NSX Edge Services Gateway is used in our study case for Firewall and DHCP purposes.<br>
 Other Network components can be used as alternative such as pfsense.<br>

 To set up your Network, you will need to define a public IP for external access and an internal network with dhcp service activated for your Tanzu infrastructure.<br>